Edathanattukara: Economy

 Edathanattukara is known as an agricultural village.

 In olden times excess agricultural resources were sold on Mondays and Thursdays in the market place held respectively at Unniyal and Alanallur, forming important sources of income for the people who lived in this area.
 The seeds of paddy used in this area were Aryan, Kumbhalam, Thekkencheera, Chitteni, and Ennapatta.
 In the availability of water agriculture fields were divided into four: Plliyal, Irippooval, Punchappadom and Karinkara.
 Just like that cultivation also divided.
 In the months of Kanni and Makaram.
 The paddy that cultivated was "Mundakan".
 "Viripp" was another form of cultivation in the month of Karkkidakam and Kanni.
 The crop in the month of Makaram was known as Puncha.
 Cultivation was started in the rainy season.
 It was depended upon rain.
 The small streams were used for watering the agricultural fields.
 They watered their agricultural lands with the materials made from palm-leaves and wood.

 The farmers depend on the rivers Velliyar, Mundathodu and Puliyanthodu for irrigation.
 The farmers were made bunds in this water sources for different uses.
 Now these bunds were not existed.
 The waterfalls of "Vella Chatta Para" in Puliyanthodu is one of the outstanding features of the natural beauty of Edathanattukara.
 If the government will make arrangements, the waterfall is enough for power supply to this small village.
 It is an attractive place for the tourists in different parts.
 Major portion of cultivated lands were under landlords janmies.
 Zameendars divided the lands among "Mesthiries".
 The "Kudiyan" were controlled by mesthiries.
 The "Pattam system" compelled peasants to cultivate rice in 1930.
 Ana pattam and Ana pattam existed in this village.
 Moreover rice was the main pattam prevailed in these days.
 In the month of "Kanni" 60% pattam and in "Thulam" 40% pattam was levied upon the peasants.
 "Pattaparas" were known as "Madrapara".
 At that time the working time was from 6 am to 6 pm.
 The wages for men was 3 Narayam rice and for women was 2 Narayam rice.
 But nowadays working time of peasants is from 8 am to 5 pm.

 In 1940 the beginning of NSS was a remarkable development in the field of agriculture.
 Nayar Service Society was started rubber plantation in 100 acre.
 Ravunni Paladan Janmi contributed this plot.
 It was also a turning point in the field of labour movement in this small village.
 Nowadays, rubber is the major agricultural item in Edathanattukara.
 Coconut got an important place in 1960.
 After the formation of "Aikya Kerala Movement" a large number of people settled in this village.
 The settlers were agriculturists and educationalists.
 They were settled in Ponlpara, Uppukulam and Kottappalla.
 Kottappalla Varkky was the first person who settled in Edathanattukara.
 But now many people were working under state and central government departments.
-A large number of graduates and postgraduates live in this village.
+A large number of graduates and postgraduates live in this village. " Gurushri" well known Spiritual leader born & Brought up in this village.